rohansanjay/reading/Biographies/Tuesdays_With_Morrie.md

 - "Maybe death is the great equalizer, the one big thing that can make strangers shed a tear for one another."
 - "If you are ever going to have other people trust you, you must feel that you can trust them too—even when you're in the dark.
 Even when you're falling."
 - "We all need teachers in our lives."
+- "Don't cling to things because everything this is impermanent."
+- "If you hold back on the emotions—if you don't allow yourself to go all the way through them—you can never get to being detached, you're too busy being afraid."
+- "Turn on the faucet.
+Wash yourself with emotion.
+It won't hurt you.
+It will only help."
+- "Aging is not decay ya know.
+It's growth."
+- "If you've found meaning in your life, you don't want to go back.
+You want to go forward."
+- "You can't substitute material things for love or for gentleness or for tenderness or for a sense of comradeship."
+- "Only an open heart will allow you to float equally between everyone."
+- "Love is how you stay alive, even after you are gone."
+- "The big things—how we think, what we value—those you must choose yourself.
+You can't let anyone—or any society—determine those for you."

 ### 1. The Curriculum